5 Key Benefits of Retargeting for Brand Awareness and Sales

 How does retargeting technology actually work?

-Now, when you load a web page that has ad space for sale on it, in real time the retargeting company will bid on that ad space and serve up the mortgage company’s ad instead of another you might have seen if they have the winning bid.
-All of this happens in a millisecond.
+Now, when you load a web page that has ad space for sale on it, in real time the retargeting company will bid on that ad space and serve up the mortgage company’s ad if they have the winning bid.

 If you were to click on that ad and revisit the page, fill out a short application and submit it, then the mortgage company’s website would (or should) insert a “burn pixel” in your browser so that you no longer receive their ads.
 A burn pixel is a snippet of code that will untag you so that you no longer receive ads…one of several best practices associated with retargeting.